nrummel/WENDy.jl/docs/src/index.md

 # WENDy.jl - Weak Form Estimation of Nonlinear Dynamics

 This is the documentation of [WENDy.jl](https://github.com/nrummel/WENDy.jl).
-The work comes from the the MathBio Group at University of Colorado Boulder.
-For further reading find our paper at [arxiv link](https://arxiv.org/).
+The work comes from the the Applied Math Department at University of Colorado Boulder.
+For further reading read our paper, [WENDy for Nonlinear-in-Parameter ODEs](https://arxiv.org/abs/2502.08881).

 ## Current features